cassiel257/Chocolatier-Electric-API/README.md

 ## API Instructions and Examples
 -This API can be accessed at: https://chocolatier-electric.herokuapp.com/
 ### Authentication Required
-- **For project reviewers:** valid tokens for both roles(Customer and Manager) will be stored in the setup.sh file
+- **For project reviewers:** valid tokens for both roles(Customer and Manager) will be stored in the setup.sh file.
+- Customer tokens have the permissions: get:chocolates, post:chocolates, patch:chocolates, get:chocolatiers
+- Manager tokens have the same permissions and the additional permissions: post:chocolatiers, patch:chocolatiers, delete:chocolatiers, delete:chocolates

 - For general users: when accessing the API, you will be redirected to an Auth0 screen.
 - Please register/login using your email address and a password, or through your Google account.
 - You will then be redirected back to the API, where you can now access the authorized endpoints described in the "Endpoints" section below.